-- 1. If the system is running, power it off while ensuing safety. - 2.
-Check for possible leakage points, especially the joints of liquid cooling pipes, bends of moving pipes, connectors of exhaust valves on the top, and connecting points of two-way stop valves. - 3.
-Replace the components (PACK, PCS, LTMS, or liquid cooling pipes) at the leakage points. - 4.
+- 1. If the system is running, power it off while ensuring safety. - 2.
+Check for possible leakage points, especially the joints of liquid cooling pipes, bends of moving pipes, and connecting points of two-way stop valves. - 3.
+Replace the components (PACK, PCS, DCDC, LTMS, or liquid cooling pipes) at the leakage points. - 4.
 Check whether any coolant contacts the RCM.
 If yes, replace the RCM promptly. - 5.
 After the fault is rectified, clean the system, power on the system again, and check whether the system is normal.
 If any exception occurs, contact the Company's service engineers.